GraceMao2022/174CFinalProject/REPORT.md

 ### 3. Dandelion Detached Seed Movement

+Dandelion detached seed movement was handled in DetachedSeed.js.

 A dandelion consists of its components with seeds that are added to a detached seeds array.
-These detached seeds follow a Hermite spline from its intial position to a randomly selected end point in the general direction of the wind field.
-When it reaches an edge or boundary, these detached seeds disappear.
+These detached seeds follow a Hermite spline from its initial position to two random control points and tangents randomly selected based on the general direction of the wind field.
+After they reach the end of their hermite splines, these detached seeds disappear.

 ### 4. Wind Field